6 Tasks for Efficient Google Workspace Admin

 • Cybersecurity events

-SpinOne greatly enhances a G Suite administrator’s ability to keep a pulse on the Google Workspace environment.
+SpinOne greatly enhances a Google Workspace administrator’s ability to keep a pulse on the Google Workspace environment.
 Google Workspace environments can be complex with hundreds or even thousands of users connecting from various devices all over the world.
 It is quite simply impossible for a human to filter through the mass of audit information to identify issues or possible security threats.
-SpinOne provides powerful machine learning algorithms that work for the Google Workspace administrator 24 hours a day, 7 days a week to identify anomalies in the environment as well as other factors of interest.

-G Suite Admin Leverages Cloud IAM and 2-step Authentication
+Google Workspace Admin Leverages Cloud IAM and 2-step Authentication

 • Access control based on identity